Oleg Vidov

 Oleg Borisovich Vidov (Олег Борисович Видов; June 11, 1943 – May 15, 2017) was a Russian–American actor, film director and producer.
 He appeared in 50 films beginning in 1961.
-A emigrant from his native Soviet Union, he was granted U.S. citizenship and became a naturalized American.
+An emigrant from his native Soviet Union, he was granted U.S. citizenship and became a naturalized American.

 Early life

 Oleg Vidov was born in either the Leninsky District, Moscow Oblast or Vidnoye, Moscow Oblast to Varvara Ivanovna Vidova, a teacher and a school principal, and Boris Nikolaievich Garnevich, an economist and a Finance Ministry deputy.
 According to Garnevich's fifth wife, Irina Vavilova, Garnevich was an influential man and served as an assistant of Lazar Kaganovich.
 Vidov was raised by his mother under her surname.
 He spent his childhood in Russia, Mongolia and East Germany where his mother was assigned to work.
 When she was sent to China, he went to live with his aunt Anuta in Kazakhstan near the Chinese border.
 Eventually all of them moved to Moscow.